 - Don’t over-mix the batter.
 You want to gently fold the wet and dry ingredients together until you have a lumpy, just-moist batter.
 Lumps are good, trust me!
 If you beat the batter until it is perfectly smooth, you’ll have a very dense, flat pancake instead of a light and fluffy one.

 - Don’t press down on the pancake with the back of your flipper.
 This can cause them to flatten and it won’t help them cook any faster.

 - Only flip once.
-Flipping the pancakes back and forth causes them to deflate and become dense, so when it’s time to check if they’re done on bottom, just barely lift them to take a peek.
+Flipping these back and forth causes them to deflate and become dense, so when it’s time to check if they’re done on bottom, just barely lift them to take a peek.

 The batter can be made in advance.
 You can refrigerate it for up to 4 hours before you plan to use it.

 - Freezing.
-Once they’re cooled to room temperature, freeze them first on a large pan or plate.
+Once they’re cooled to room temperature, freeze them first on a large pan or plate in a single layer.
 When they are slightly hard, transfer them to a freezer-safe bag.
-Pancakes will keep well in the freezer for up to 3 months.
+They will keep well in the freezer for up to 3 months.
 Freezing them first, separately, keeps them from sticking together.